PEST Analysis – SKCI Business Strategy Tool

 Here we see a sample of a PEST analysis for NewTechNow, an imaginary tech company with a B2B product that includes both software and hardware.

-From our analysis we can see there are some points that NewTechNow will need to be address in order to move forward successfully, for example:
+From our analysis we can see there are some points that NewTechNow will need to address to move forward successfully, for example:

 - Growth Outside of Core Markets: